marvinneugebauer/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/README.md

 - **Project: Minesweeper**
     + The goal in this project is to build an AI that can play Minesweeper.
 In doing so we use knowledge-based agents that make decisions by considering their knowledge base, and making inferences based on that knowledge.
 An implemenation of that problem can be found in minesweeper.py together with runner.py.
 - **Project: PageRank**
     + In this project, we implementing the **PageRank’s algorithm**.
-In order to calculate PageRank we are using a combination of two approaches: First by sampling pages from a Markov Chain random surfer.
-Second by iteratively applying the PageRank formula. <span style="color: red;">text</span>
+In order to calculate PageRank we are using a combination of two approaches in pagerank.py: First by sampling pages from a Markov Chain random surfer.
+Second by iteratively applying the PageRank formula.

 #  References